Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 - the supplied transform was not a valid rigid orthonormal transform
 - the concrete camera kind could not project the pose onto its own runtime state

-`manipulate(...)` returns `false` when the frame carried no virtual events, or when the resulting gimbal pose is the one the call started with.
+`manipulate(...)` returns `false` when the frame is all zero, is not finite or sets an axis the camera does not accept, or when the resulting gimbal pose is the one the call started with.

 **Question: Why not just expose `setPosition(...)` and `setOrientation(...)` everywhere?**